University of California president Janet Napolitano, a former head of DHS, blasts 'wildcat strike' at UC Santa Cruz

 Napolitano, in a letter to students and faculty, wrote that the “unauthorized” strike was in direct violation of their existing collective bargaining agreement with the United Automobile Workers, which represents grad students across the UC system.

-The university system president -- who was governor of Arizona from 2003 to 2009 and U.S. homeland security secretary under for President Barack Obama from 2009 to 2013 -- said the school wouldn’t reopen the agreement.
+The university system president -- who was governor of Arizona from 2003 to 2009 and U.S. homeland security secretary under President Barack Obama from 2009 to 2013 -- said the school wouldn’t reopen the agreement.

 RASHIDA TLAIB BRIEFLY DETAINED DURING AIRLINE CATERING WORKERS’ PROTEST